krustowski/rou2exOS/docs/abi/syscalls/filesystem.md

 Execute an ELF64 executable (`.ELF`).
 Auto-appends `.elf`/`.ELF` if no extension given.
 Returns the new process PID on success, `0` on failure.

+The file is looked up in the caller's working directory (FAT12, or ISO9660 when the working directory is under `/mnt/iso`), then in `/mnt/iso/bin`.
+The program is started in the background; it fails when all ten process slots are held by live processes.

 | Argument 1 | Argument 2 | Implemented |
 |------------|------------|-------------|
 | pointer to NUL-terminated file name | pointer to NUL-terminated args string (space-delimited; `0` = use file name as sole argv[0]) | ✅ |